-Community Charter Middle School, the first startup charter school in the San Fernando Valley, was founded twenty years ago by long time LAUSD educator Jacqueline Elliot, 100 families from the Northeast San Fernando Valley, and 4 teachers.
-In a community that had a very high dropout rate from the local middle and high schools and a very low college entry and graduation rate, the group believed there was a need to provide the families who lived in and around the community of Pacoima with a smaller, more nurturing middle school option that would counteract these troubling statistics.
-Source: McMillen, M., Kaufman, P, and Klein S. (1997, July).
+The network began with the founding of Community Charter Middle School in 1999.
+Located in a community that had an alarmingly high dropout rate from the local high schools, Community Charter Middle school was founded by long time LAUSD teacher Jacqueline Elliot, 100 families, and 4 teachers to provide students residing in and around the community of Pacoima with a smaller, more nurturing, college bound middle school option McMillen, M., Kaufman, P, and Klein S. (1997, July).
 Retrieved from http://nces.ed.gov/pubs/dp95/97473-3asp.
+The school was designed to better meet students' individual needs and Inspire them with a love of learning that would result in them graduating from high school and college.